lorenzopallante/BiomeccanicaMultiscala/README.md

 # BiomeccanicaMultiscala
 Official repo of the Biomeccanica Multiscala course (prof. Marco A. Deriu)

-*Master Degree in Biomedical engineering, Politecnico di Torino, ITALY*
+*Master's Degree in Biomedical engineering, Politecnico di Torino, ITALY*

 ## Instructors
 - Marco A. Deriu